Reviewing Vue

 </style>

-In this example, the v-bind directive is used with the class attribute to toggle the active class on the paragraph element based on the value of the isActive data property.
+class on the paragraph element based on the value of the isActive

-1. Style binding: Using the v-bind directive with the style attribute
+- Style binding: Using the

 <template>